YARA BELGIUM S.A.

 7 Aug 2023

-Their ask — Yara wants dedicated Innovation Fund calls specifically for low-carbon and green ammonia production.
+Message — Yara wants dedicated Innovation Fund calls specifically for low-carbon and green ammonia production.
 They emphasize prioritizing large-scale projects with higher decarbonization potential and financial risk.
 The company also requests simplified application procedures and cumulation of EU and national funding support.123

-How it helps them — This would unlock public funding for their large-scale ammonia decarbonization projects.45
+Why — This would unlock public funding for their large-scale ammonia decarbonization projects.45

-Who loses — Smaller innovative projects lose funding priority to established large-scale technologies.67
+Impact — Smaller innovative projects lose funding priority to established large-scale technologies.67

 Fertilizer giant Yara urges hydrogen production support in Net-Zero Act